tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - takehome: population of IAR T cells with diverse specificities determined by TCRs with restricted TCRα junctions and germline-constrained antigen recognition properties
  - "innate-like" TCRs differ from immunodominant TCRβ chains in autoimmunity
 ## Introduction
- - human islet antigen reactive CD4<sup>+</sup> memory T cells (IAR T cells) involved in beta cell destruction, perhaps biomark T1D
+ - human islet antigen reactive CD4<sup>+</sup> memory T cells (IAR T cells) involved in β cell destruction, perhaps biomark T1D
  - the extreme diversity of TCR sequences allows for private expanded TCR clonotypes, but public expanded TCR sequences are also sometimes observed (perhaps a continuum rather than a binary public/private)
  - shared public sequences prominent in TCRs recognizing microbial antigens, **I wonder why**, and have been implicated in autoimmune disease
 ## Results